Safe Bet: Seat Belts Improve Your Odds

 In the United States, motor vehicle accidents are one of the leading causes of death, especially among children and young adults.
 The simple act of buckling your seat belt every time you get in a vehicle can save your life.
 If you have not made seatbelts part of your traveling routine, learn why you should change your behavior.

 What Happens to Your Body in a Collision?

-- The vehicle strikes another object, such as a tree.
+- The vehicle strikes another object, such as a tree or car.

 - The "human impact" occurs.
-Unbelted occupants slam into hard, unforgiving parts of the vehicle's interior—the steering wheel, the windshield, the roof—or into other occupants.
+Unbelted occupants slam into the vehicle's interior—the steering wheel, windshield, roof—or into other occupants.